FDio/csit/resources/job_specs/report_iterative/2n-clx/vpp-ndrpdr-00.md

 2c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 4c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 ## ./l2
-### intel-x710
-#### avf
-##### eth-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdbasemaclrn
-##### eth-l2bdscale1mmaclrn
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
-#### dpdk-vfio-pci
-##### eth-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 ### intel-xxv710
 #### avf
 ##### eth-l2bdbasemaclrn